emrekavur/Result-Fetcher-Tool-for-grand-challenge.org/README.md

 # Result Fetcher Tool for grand-challenge.org

-This script gets evaluation scores of a challenge hosted on [grand-challenge.org](grand-challenge.org) website.
+This script collects and saves evaluation scores/values of any challenge hosted on [grand-challenge.org](grand-challenge.org) website.
 Results are exported as csv files.
-Any challenge result hosted on [grand-challenge.org](grand-challenge.org) can be fetched and saved via this tool.
 The tool can be highly modified for specific challenges.

 ## Usage
 The flowing parameters of the challenge should be defined at the beginning of the script.
  - **url**: Results page of the challenge.
- - **main_key**: The main key under specified Task(s).
+ - **main_key**: The main key under specified task(s).
  -   **sub_key**: The sub key under specified main key.
 In general, it defines the metric result or score
   -  **multitask**: *True* if the challenge has multiple tasks.
 Otherwise *False*.
   -  **include_empty_tasks**: If it is *False*, the script does not include scores of a task if all cases in the task have *zero* or *None* value.
-If it is *True*, It collects everything regardless of value.
+If it is *True*, the script collects everything regardless of the values.
   -  **exclude_key**: (optional) You may define some keys to exclude their values.
-  -  **csv_name**: The name of output file.
+  -  **csv_name**: The name of the output file.

-Since each challenge has unique result export structure, the parameters above are highly specific for the challenges.
-It is advised to examine JSON tree of the challenge's result by clicking on a arbitrary result.
+Since each challenge has unique result exporting structure, the parameters above are highly specific for the challenges.
+It is advised to examine JSON tree of the challenge's result by clicking on an arbitrary result.
 For example, JSON tree structure of CHAOS challenge can be examined via [this link](https://chaos.grand-challenge.org/evaluation/results/9c1281b8-a6e2-44bf-b3b3-ed1167fcfb20/).

 ## Examples
- There are three example usage of the tool inside the code for [CHAOS](https://chaos.grand-challenge.org/), [SLiver07](https://sliver07.grand-challenge.org/) and [ACDC@LUNGHP](https://acdc-lunghp.grand-challenge.org/) challenges.
+ There are three example usages of the tool inside the code for [CHAOS](https://chaos.grand-challenge.org/), [SLiver07](https://sliver07.grand-challenge.org/) and [ACDC@LUNGHP](https://acdc-lunghp.grand-challenge.org/) challenges.

-1. Parameters for CHAOS challenge to get 'DICE' values
+1. Parameters for CHAOS challenge to get 'DICE' values for all tasks
 ```python
 url = "https://chaos.grand-challenge.org/evaluation/results/"
 main_key = 'case'